PMahern/StableDiffusionTagManager/readme.md

 ## Prequisites

 Stable Diffusion Tag Manager is a stand alone application with no prequisites to launch the application on linux, osx, and windows.
-However, some of it's functionality relies on other projects which have prerequisites.
+However, much of it's functionality relies on other projects that utiliize python.
+Currently in order to use these features you must have python 3.11 installed.
+The following features require python 3.11:

+- Mask generation with YOLO models.
+- Masked area removal with LaMa.
+- Image interrogation.
-- Comic book panel extraction uses the [kumiko](https://github.com/njean42/kumiko) library by [njean42](https://github.com/njean42), which requires python.
+- Comic book panel extraction with the [kumiko](https://github.com/njean42/kumiko) library by [njean42](https://github.com/njean42).

-- Image interrogation requires python.
+Keep in mind that for many of these features the application will need to create a python venv, install libraries, and download models so the first time they're used it can take a while to initialize everything.

+Additionally the following features also have external dependencies:
 - Touchup via stable diffusion rely on a running instance of [Automatic1111's](https://github.com/AUTOMATIC1111) [stable diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) or [lllyasviel's](https://github.com/lllyasviel) [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) that can be reached from the local system.
+- RemBG requires having the rembg extension inside of the stable diffusion webui instance you're pointing to.
+I intend to remove this dependency eventually and just run it locally through python.

 ## Building the project